-According to a breakdown of government bonds by holder category published in each country, the foreign ownership of JGB is on an upward trend and it was around 14% at the end of December 2023.
-On the other hand, the foreign ownership of government bonds is higher in foreign countries, standing at around 30% in the U.S. and the U.K., and around 50% in Germany and France (Fig. 2-48).
+According to a breakdown of government bonds by holder category published in each country, the foreign ownership of JGB is on an upward trend and it was 12% at the end of September 2024.
+On the other hand, the foreign ownership of government bonds is higher in foreign countries, standing at around 30% in the U.S. and the U.K., and more than 50% in Germany and France (Fig. 2-47).